jeromejaglale/springfinancial-full-stack-dev-assignment/README.md

 ## Backend tests
 From the `backend` folder, run `php artisan test`.
 This will run the tests in `tests/Feature/UserTest.php`, testing each endpoint.

+Any questions?
+Contact me at jerome.jaglale@gmail.com.
+Thank you!